 - Vitamins and minerals.
 Drinking water with extra vitamins and minerals can seem like a straightforward way to get more nutrients.
 But, if you’re already eating a well-rounded diet, enhanced waters are unlikely to have a meaningful impact on your overall nutrient intake.

 - Alkaline pH.
 Another popular enhanced-water feature is an alkaline pH.
 Some companies claim this helps balance the body’s pH—which is very tightly controlled through buffering mechanisms.
 During prolonged intense exercise, acid production can exceed the body’s acid-buffering capacity, and it is thought that alkaline salts like sodium bicarbonate may help.
 But for most of us, any extra acidity that needs buffering is due to a diet that is too high in animal protein and sugar.
 Drinking fortified water is unlikely to reverse any of the effects of poor diet choices, especially if it has added sugars.
 Instead, eating more fruits and vegetables is likely a far better way to support the body in maintaining a normal pH.

 The bottom line?
-Plain water may sound boring but in most cases it’s probably the best choice.
-If you do choose to drink enhanced or raw water, remember that not all water is created equal: read labels and do your research so you know what’s in your glass.
+Plain water may sound boring, but in most cases it’s probably the best choice.
+If you do choose to drink enhanced water, remember that not all water is created equal: read labels and do your research so you know what’s in your glass.